Nigel has been playing video games ever since he first picked up a Master System controller in his diapers. Nintendo fanboy.

 Okay.
 Now here's where you're most likely to find spoilers, so I'll keep it brief.

 The usual elements are all here, except for the aforementioned gyms.
-You arrive in Alola, meet the local professor, who sends you on your pokemon journey, referred to here as The Island Challenge.
-Along the way you encounter some friends, meet a gang who steals pokemon for whatever nefarious reasons they might have, thwart them.
+You arrive in Alola, meet the local professor, who sends you on your Pokémon journey, referred to here as The Island Challenge.
+Along the way you encounter some friends, meet a gang who steals Pokémon for whatever nefarious reasons they might have, thwart them.
 Thwart the gang again.
 Become the greatest trainer in the region.
 Roll credits.

-So, that's the spoiler free version in a nutshell.
+So, that's the spoiler-free version in a nutshell.
 No major changes to the story itself.
 However, what did change was how the story was told.
 And it was told brilliantly.
 I could not ask them to do better.
-Pokemon Sun and Moon has arguably the greatest story of any main series game.
+Pokémon Sun and Moon has arguably the greatest story of any main series game.

-Pokemon Sun and Moon had the same strengths as Black and White, and that was the strong characters.
-On paper, if I just gave you the story of Sun and Moon in bullet points and the storyline of XY in bullet points, then XY would have had the better story in concept hands down.
-But there's a difference between having a great story, and being able to tell it.
+Pokémon Sun and Moon had the same strengths as Black and White, and that was the strong characters.
+On paper, if I just gave you the story of Sun and Moon in bullet points and the storyline of XY in bullet points, then XY would have had the better story in concept, hands down.
+But there's a difference between having a great story and being able to tell it.
 It's all in the delivery, as they say, and Sun and Moon delivers.

-Certainly there is not near as much at stake as in XY, Diamond and Pearl, or Ruby and Sapphire.
+Certainly, there is not near as much at stake as in XY, Diamond and Pearl, or Ruby and Sapphire.
 In those games, the entire world was at stake and certainly seemed more dire.
 But having greater consequences should the protagonist fail does not necessarily mean a greater story.
 Sometimes, less is more.
 Black and White taught us that, and Sun and Moon take it to the next level.
-The only thing that's really at stake is the life of one character, and one pokemon.
+The only thing that's really at stake is the life of one character and one Pokémon.
 The rest of the world would probably never notice if you never succeeded.
 A good chunk of the region wouldn't even notice, likely.
-But that doesn't matter, because the game does a great job of making you care about this person, about this person's friends and families, about their pokemon and the key storyline Pokemon throughout the game.
+But that doesn't matter, because the game does a great job of making you care about this person, about this person's friends and families, about their Pokémon, and the key storyline Pokémon throughout the game.
 The world can wait.
 These two cannot, and you want to help them.

 Which is good, since the story is linear and you won't have a choice in the matter.
-Linear gameplay isn't bad at all, but requires masterful storytelling to make you care about the path the game keeps you on.
+Linear gameplay isn't bad at all, but it requires masterful storytelling to make you care about the path the game keeps you on.
 Many games have failed at that but Sun and Moon succeeds beautifully.